AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

         positionYPlacement,
         positionZPlacement,

-        changeInPositionX, -- This is calculated based on previous object placement position and the target placement position. changeInPositionY,
+        changeInPositionX, -- This is calculated based on previous object placement position and the target placement position.
+In other words, targetPositionX - positionXPlacement changeInPositionY,
         changeInPositionZ,